shazChaudhry/terraform_aws_alb_asg/README.md

 - VPC is subdivided in four subnets; two are public and two are private
 - Application Load Balancer _(ALB)_ in public subnets
 - Network Load Balancer _(NLB)_ in public subnets
+  - Code has been written but commented out for the following reasons:
+    - NLB target groups appear to delete ALB target groups
+    - For NLB to work alongside ALB, ASG security will need to be open from the entire world e.g. 0.0.0.0/0.
+And so, I did not want to open security group so widely
 - Classic ELB _(ELB)_ in public subnets
 - Auto Scaling Group _(ASG)_ in private subnets and are only reachable via LB on port 80
 - Auto Scaling policies for scaling up / down instances based on CloudWatch CPU alarms raised